truecodersio/docusaurus_portal/docs/react/react-intro-exercise.md

 Your objective is to create your first react application with the `create-react-app` tool, and investigate the starter files you are given.

-> This project repository will be use for all of the upcoming react exercises
+> This project repository will be used for all of the upcoming react exercises

 ## Steps